Radiata pine, Monterey pine (RAP)

-A light demanding species which is tolerant of exposure, provided the climate is suitable.
+A light demanding species tolerant of exposure.
 It grows well on soils of very poor to medium nutrient status and of dry to fresh soil moisture.
 It is not suited to peats or gleys or to alkaline soils.
-Provided there is adequate warmth and the soils are freely draining, it can grow on sites with between 500 and over 2000 mm of rainfall.
+Provided there is adequate warmth, and the soils are freely draining, it can grow on sites with rainfall between 500 and 1500 mm.

-Pests and pathogens
+Pests and Pathogens